Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 The Bokeh codebase is huge, and the library was created at a time where lots of modern tools like bundlers and compilers weren't as good, so a lot of the components of the codebase are custom-built.
 A lot of answers to questions that come up when trying to contribute can only be answered by the maintainers, because the Bokeh documentation was tethered towards using it, rather than maintaining it".
 To the user who only wants to create a visualization, there isn't a need for more than surface-level understanding of how Bokeh works, no more than a phone user needs to know about how a phone works when trying to make a phone call.
 However, for someone who wants to contribute, you need a good understanding of things.
-It was at this point in time my internship took a slight turn, and I realized I would spend more time doing research and gathering feedback than I would pushing code into the codebase.
+It was at this point in time my perspective of the internship took a slight turn, and I realized I would spend more time doing research and gathering feedback than I would pushing code into the codebase.
 My mentor and I went back to the drawing board to define what the project goals would be, and we decided that a successful internship would be (and I quote him literally): "taking things from 0 to 1."
 We would focus on creating an environment to run accessibility tests.

 For how Bokeh actually works, picture a language translator helping two people converse.
 For proper communication, each speaker needs to use vocabulary that